 West Springfield is a medium-sized city located in the state of Massachusetts.
 With a population of 28,693 people and six constituent neighborhoods, West Springfield is the 62nd largest community in Massachusetts.

-West Springfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, West Springfield isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in West Springfield are a mix of both white- and blue-collar jobs.
 Overall, West Springfield is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in West Springfield who work in office and administrative support (16.82%), sales jobs (12.56%), and management occupations (7.84%).
+There are especially a lot of people living in West Springfield who work in office and administrative support (14.68%), sales jobs (12.59%), and management occupations (8.29%).

 Also of interest is that West Springfield has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of West Springfield is somewhat higher than in the average US city of 21.84%: 28.49% of adults 25 and older in the city have at least a bachelor's degree.
+The education level of West Springfield citizens is substantially higher than the typical US community, as 29.63% of adults in West Springfield have at least a bachelor's degree.

 The most common language spoken in West Springfield is English.
-Other important languages spoken here include Russian and Spanish.
+Other important languages spoken here include Spanish and Russian.